-If a taxpayer died before filing a return for 2019, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
+If a taxpayer dies in 2021 before his/her 2020 return is filed, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
 A personal representative can be an executor, administrator, or anyone who is in charge of the deceased taxpayer's property.
 If the deceased taxpayer didn't have to file a return but had tax withheld, a return must be filed to get a refund.
-The person who files the return must enter “Deceased,” the deceased taxpayer's name,and the date of death across the top of the return.
+The person who files the return must enter “Deceased,” the deceased taxpayer's name, and the date of death across the top of the return.
 If this information isn't provided, it may delay the processing of the return

 The surviving spouse or personal representative should promptly notify all payers of income, including financial institutions, of the taxpayer's death.
 This will ensure the proper reporting of income earned by the taxpayer's estate or heirs.
 A deceased taxpayer's social security number shouldn't be used for tax years after the year of death, except for estate tax return purposes.

 If you are filing a joint return as a surviving spouse, you only need to file the tax return to claim the refund.
 If you are a court-appointed representative, file the return and include a copy of the certificate that shows your appointment.
-All other filers requesting the deceased tax-payer's refund must file the return and attach Form 1310.
+All other filers requesting the deceased tax-payer's refund must file the return and attach Form 1310 Statement of Person Claiming Refund Due a Deceased Taxpayer.

 To enter the death of a taxpayer or spouse in TaxAct: